 In addition to the Cognitive Assessment for Multilingual Learners tool, you can also find some phonological awareness tests on the website of the Literacy Resources Inc.

-You might also read more about it in Phillips Kelly, and Symes (2013).
-Assessment of Learners with Dyslexic-type Difficulties.
+You might also read more about it in Phillips, Kelly and Symes’ (2013) book: Assessment of Learners with Dyslexic-type Difficulties.

 © Lancaster University